 Fresh air, open land, and an honest day’s work — even if you aren’t cut out for farm life full time, getting a taste (figuratively and literally) of the impact and influence of farmers, ranchers, and artisans is a special experience.
 Agri-tourism may be a steadily growing trend, but it’s what we’ve been doing and respecting in Chester County all along.

 More than a farm-to-table exhibit, a visit to our working establishments gives you a real view of where your food comes from and the hard work and skill that goes into creating it.
 You’ll have the chance to get your hands dirty, understand the unique skills that go into farming, and maybe even green up your thumb a bit.
-If it turns out you can’t bring a new hobby home with you, you’ll at least be able to bring home delicious handcrafted treasures from places like the Artisan Exchange or the Wyebrook Farm Market.
+If it turns out you can’t bring a new hobby home with you, you’ll at least be able to bring home delicious handcrafted treasures from places like the Artisan Exchange or September Farm.
 A day at the farm or in the fields in Chester County is truly a taste of something special.

 Millstone Cafe at Brandywine River Museum of Art